tc-hirate/ros2024/files/12_arduino/arduino.rst

     Global Flags:
           --additional-urls strings   Comma-separated list of additional URLs for the Boards Manager.
           --config-file string        The custom config file (if not specified the default will be used).
+          --json                      Print the output in JSON format.
+          --log                       Print the logs on the standard output.
-          --format string             The output format for the logs, can be: text, json, jsonmini, yaml (default "text") --log-file string           Path to the file where logs will be written.
+          --log-file string           Path to the file where logs will be written.
-          --log-format string         The output format for the logs, can be: text, json --log-level string          Messages with this level and above will be logged.
-Valid levels are: trace, debug, info, warn, error, fatal, panic
+          --log-format string         The output format for the logs, can be: text, json (default "text") --log-level string          Messages with this level and above will be logged.
+Valid levels are: trace, debug, info, warn, error, fatal, panic (default "info")
           --no-color                  Disable colored output.
-      -v, --verbose                   Print the logs on the standard output.

     Use "arduino-cli core [command] --help" for more information about a command.

-|

-パスを通すためのコマンドを shellのstartup scriptに書いておきます。
+パスを通すためのコマンドを shellのstartup scriptに追加。

 .. code-block:: console

-    pi@zumo00:~$ echo "export PATH=$PATH:$HOME/bin" >> ~/.bashrc
+    pi@zumo01:~$ echo "export PATH=$PATH:$HOME/bin" >> ~/.bashrc

-|

-configuration fileを作成します。
+configuration fileを作成。

 .. code-block:: console

-    pi@zumo00:~$ arduino-cli config init
+    pi@zumo01:~$ arduino-cli config init
     Config file written to: /home/pi/.arduino15/arduino-cli.yaml

-|

 LEDを点滅させる
 ============================================================